microsoft/pxt/docs/writing-docs/tutorials/activities.md

 # Activity tutorials

-Rather than have multiple tutorials for related activities, a tutorial can use the _activity_ format to progress to further activity in the same tutorial.
+Rather than have multiple tutorials for related activities, a tutorial can use the _activity_ format to progress to further activities in the same tutorial.
 Activities each have their own set of steps to complete.

 ## Enable activites